danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismiss-keyboard-when-return-is-pressed-in-a-multiline-swiftui-textfield.md

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}

-In SwiftUI, the `onSubmit` view modifier can be applied to single line text fields, to perform actions when the return key is pressed:
+In SwiftUI, an `onSubmit` view modifier can be applied to a text field.
+The provided submit action will be performed when the return key is pressed, and will also dismiss the keyboard:

 ```swift
 TextField("Enter text", text: $text)